isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ``reservations-out-of-pool``, ``reservations-in-subnet`` and
 ``reservations-global`` flags.
-The flags can be activated independently and can produce various combinations, some of them being unsuported by the deprecated ``reservation-mode``.
+The flags can be activated independently and can produce various combinations, some of them being unsupported by the deprecated ``reservation-mode``.

 The correspondence of old values are: